brianhallerweb/javascript_concepts/ObjectPrototypes.md

 name.length //4
 ```

 name is a string primitive.
-It has the String Object as its prototype.
-That String Object does have a length property but it is 0.
+It has the String.prototype as its prototype.
+String.prototype does have a length property but it is 0.
 Where did 4 come from?
 And where did the length property come from to begin with?
 Primitive values do not have members.
 When members are accessed the primitive is implicitly wrapped (called "boxing", I think because the old primitive value ends up held in a strange syntax that features double square brackets) in an object.
 In the case of a string primitive, that object includes the length property.
-Interestingly, it's prototype is the String Object.
-That is because the object that wraps a string primitive is the same object that is created by calling the String Object constructor with the new keyword.
+Interestingly, it's prototype is String.prototype.
+That is because the object that wraps a string primitive is the same object that is created by calling the String constructor with the new keyword.

 ```
 var foo = 5